b-knight/Notes-on-Deep-Learning/README.md

 <br>
 ## The Vanishing Gradient Problem
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Another disadvantage of RNNs is that they are typically unable to discern patterns between elements far apart (10 timesteps or more) from one another within a sequence.
 This is due the [vanishing gradient problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem) a problem that afflicts any many-layered network, not just RNNs.
+First identified by Sepp Hochreiter (Hochreiter, 1991), the vanishing gradient problem occurs over the process of [backpropagation](https://en.wikipedia.org/wiki/Backpropagation).<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Neural networks typicaly utilize hyperbolic tangent functions which have gradients in the range (−1, 1).
+During backpropagation, the chain rule is invoked with the effect of multiplying these less-than-one values *n* times.
+The end result is the exponential decay of the gradient (error signal) as backpropagation proceeds from the output layers to the front layers.
+In practical terms, the front layers of a many-layered network will tend to train very slowly to the point of impracticality.

 ## Long Short Term Memory (LSTM) Networks